Official page URL: http://www.vanade.com/~blc/DS3100

 Keep in mind we were still dealing with mostly 16-20 MHz 386's in 1989 so this is considerably faster.
 Though the 386 was also pipelined, branches (386's flush upon branch regardless), load/stores (x86's have to do a lot of them due to the limited architected register file size), and floating point (Intel's weird x86 stack based FP architecture from the 8086/8087 days -and- the fact the 387 coprocessor was an option for most 386 machines) makes them notoriously slow.
 This put a big performance penalty on the Intel processor.
 Thus, the R2000, even at a lower clock speed, simply blows the Intel 386 away.
 In fact, in 1989, the DECstation 3100 topped in the Dhrystone benchmark, beating the SparcStation 1 by a bit, and blasting the 386DX/33 away.
 As always, the crown is short lived when the SparcStation 2 was released.

 By today's standards, the DECstation 3100 is extremely slow.
-My P4 machine runs at least 100 times faster, LITERALLY (probably closer to 300x).
-Not even exaggerating one bit here with the two orders of magnitude.
-The MIPS Emulator running on my P4, however, isn't leaps and bounds faster than this machine unfortunately.
-Drat.
-Would be nice to use the emulator to cross compile and test :)
+My i7 runs at least a thousand times faster, LITERALLY.
+Not even exaggerating one bit here with the three orders of magnitude.
+The MIPS Emulator is also now significantly faster than the machine.
+Distcc would help too, alas the meager 24MB RAM in the DECstation limits usability ...

 blc+pmax@mail.SPAMvanade.com.
 Remove the SPAM before replying please!